mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 #### Actions

+_**Multiattack.**_ The beholder uses Eye Rays three times.

-_**Bite.**_ _Melee Attack Roll:_ +5, reach 5 ft. _Hit:_ 14 (4d6) Piercing damage plus 14 (4d6) Murexian Poison damage.
+_**Bite.**_ _Melee Attack Roll:_ +8, reach 5 ft. _Hit:_ 13 (3d6 + 3) Piercing damage plus 14 (4d6) Murexian Poison damage.

-_**Eye Rays.**_ The beholder shoots three of their magical eye rays at random (re-roll duplicates), choosing one to three targets they can see within 120 feet of them.
+_**Eye Rays.**_ The beholder randomly shoots one of the following magical rays at a target it can see within 120 feet of itself (roll 1d10; reroll if the beholder has already used that ray during this turn).
 See the beholder stat block in the _Monster Manual_ for eye ray effects; the Enervation Ray is replaced with a Murexian Ray which behaves as follows:

-_Murexian Ray._ The targeted creature must make a DC 18 Constitution saving throw.
-On a failed save, the target takes 36 (8d8) Murexian Poison damage and is Poisoned by murex as described in the Venom Surge trait.
-On a successful save, the ray damage is halved and the target is not Poisoned by murex.
+**Murexian Ray.** _Constitution Saving Throw:_ DC 16. _Failure:_ 36 (8d8) Murexian Poison damage, and the target has the Poisoned condition as defined by Venom Surge. _Success:_ Half damage only.

+#### Bonus Actions

+_**Antimagic Cone.**_ The beholder's central eye emits an antimagic wave in a 150-foot Cone.
+Until the start of the beholder's next turn, that area acts as an _Antimagic Field_ spell, and that area works against the beholder's own Eye Rays.

 #### Legendary Actions

-The beholder can take 3 Legendary Actions, using the Eye Ray option below.
-They can take only one Legendary Action at a time and only at the end of another creature's turn.
-The beholder regains spent Legendary Actions at the start of their turn.
+_Legendary Action Uses: 3 (4 in Lair).
+Immediately after another creature's turn, the beholder can expend a use to take one of the following actions.
+The beholder regains all expended uses at the start of each of its turns._

+_**Chomp.**_ The beholder makes two Bite attacks.

-**Eye Ray.** The beholder uses one random eye ray.
+_**Eye Ray.**_ The beholder uses Eye Rays.

 [^🎃]: This artwork was originally commissioned for the [Halloween Zero-to-Thirty Challenge Rating Challenge](https://github.com/mpanighetti/dnd5e-030crc).